bytebase/bytebase.com-old/content/docs/en/vcs-integration/name-and-organize-schema-files.md

 #### Database Name (Required)

 Database name should exactly match the destined database name.
-The match is **case-sensitive.** However, this may still cause ambiguity if the project contains multiple databases with the same name (this is not uncommon in practice, e.g. we give the same database name across all environments).
+The match is **case-sensitive.** However, this may still cause ambiguity if the project contains multiple databases with the same name (this is not uncommon in practice, e.g. you give the same database name across all environments).
 In such case, include [Environment Name](#environment-name-optional) in the template.

 #### Migration Type (Required)

 Bytebase currently supports following migration types:

-- [Normal migration](/docs/concepts/migration-types#normal-migration) - in this case, the file needs to use `migrate` as the keyword.
+- [Schema migration](/docs/concepts/migration-types#schema-migration) - in this case, the file needs to use `migrate` as the keyword.
-- [Baseline migration](/docs/concepts/migration-types#baseline-migration) - in this case, the file needs to use `baseline` as the keyword.
-The first version of the migration script should **always be a baseline migration** so that Bytebase can establish the current state (the baseline) of the corresponding live database.
-- [Data change](/docs/concepts/migration-types#data-change) - in this case, the file needs to use `data` as the keyword.
+- [Data change](/docs/concepts/migration-types#data-migration) - in this case, the file needs to use `data` as the keyword.

 #### Environment Name (Optional)